Thermo-Coupled Early Dark Energy: Introduction

 In this work, we explore how such behavior may instead emerge from a simple quadratic coupling to a cosmological background of fermions, focusing on the case of Standard Model (SM) neutrinos.
 Such a model is one possible realization of ``thermo-coupled'' EDE (TCEDE), where the scalar potential is dominated by a thermal contribution from the fermionic sector that sharply enhances the redshifting of the net energy density as required.
 A secondary effect is that the vacuum expectation value of the scalar back-reacts on the neutrino mass, resulting in a distinctive phenomenology for both components as the scalar time-evolves.

 These features are qualitatively similar to those found in quintessence models involving mass-varying neutrinos (MaVaNs) \cite{Fardon:2003eh,Brookfield:2005bz,Franca:2009xp,Ichiki:2007ng}, albeit with the dynamical behavior taking place around MRE rather than at late times.
-There is also a superficial resemblance to ``neutrino-assisted'' EDE \cite{Sakstein:2019fmf,CarrilloGonzalez:2020oac,CarrilloGonzalez:2023lma}, which involves scalar-neutrino interactions deriving from a conformal coupling to the metric.
-Such models effectively add a linear term to the scalar potential, aiming to explain why the energy density only becomes significant at MRE (sometimes considered a coincidence problem).
-However, they rely on a separate (usually quartic) bare potential to damp the scalar once it becomes active.
+There is also a superficial resemblance to models such as ``neutrino-assisted'' EDE \cite{Sakstein:2019fmf,CarrilloGonzalez:2020oac,CarrilloGonzalez:2023lma}, in which scalar-neutrino interactions add a linear term to the scalar potential, and ``trigger early dark sectors'' \cite{Lin:2022phm} where the scalar instead couples to dark matter resulting in the masses becoming time-dependent.
+The aim in both cases is to explain why the added energy density only becomes significant at MRE (sometimes considered a coincidence problem).
+However, these models rely on an entirely separate bare potential to damp the scalar once it becomes active.
 By contrast, in this work the apparent coincidence is simply an initial condition, which may arise from misalignment or other UV physics that remains unspecified.
 The quadratic coupling alone suffices to reproduce the desired dynamics, and the corresponding impacts on the neutrino sector differ substantially.

 The paper is organized as follows.
 In Sec.~\ref{sec:model}, we introduce our model, consisting of a new scalar and a fermion that is cosmologically abundant as a thermal relic.
 Restricting our attention to the SM neutrino, we then study the cosmological evolution of the system in Sec.~\ref{sec:evol}.
 We discuss the observational consequences on $H_0$ and the neutrino sector in Sec.~\ref{sec:results}, and conclude in Sec.~\ref{sec:conclusion}.